 Joined Greater Chicago Food Depository

 Also that year, Together We Cope became a member of the Greater Chicago Food Depository and started placing orders as donations allowed.
 Even with continued support of local churches, businesses and neighbors, Together We Cope struggled with increasing demand for food from area families in distress.

 In August 1998, Kathryn Straniero, resale shop manager, was named new executive director.
 Under her leadership and the guidance of the board of directors, led by Frank Trombley, Together We Cope has continued to grow.
-In 2000, Together We Cope purchased a new building at its present location on Oak Park Avenue in Tinley Park and renovated it with donated materials and volunteer labor.
+In 2000, Together We Cope purchased a new building at its present location on Oak Park Avenue in downtown Tinley Park and renovated it with donated materials and volunteer labor.
 With more space, particularly for the food pantry and resale shop operations, Together We Cope was able to accommodate the increasing number of clients.
 Not only were more clients served, but client programs such as Back to School and Adopt a Child holiday program broke each previous year’s records for donations and families served.
 As growth continued, fundraising strategies also escalated.

 Together We Cope credits the agency’s success to the invaluable volunteers in the resale shop and food pantry.
 With the donation of a truck in 2005, the shop sales soared with the ability to pick up and deliver donated furniture, as did the ability to pick up food from local restaurants and grocery stores that make generous donations weekly.

 What began as a small group of compassionate neighbors has grown into the largest prevention agency in the southwest suburbs.